 The bill is debated on the floor of the chamber in which it was introduced.
 The Senate does not have rules limiting debate on bills.
 This allows Senators to "filibuster" a bill by prolonging debate as a stalling tactic.
 A filibuster can be ended if the Senate invokes cloture, which requires a two-thirds vote.
-The Senate also allows amendments to be proposed regardless of their relevance to the bill.
-In the House, the rules on debate are much stricter; the time allowed for debate is limited and amendments must be germane to the bill under consideration.
+In the House, the rules on debate are much stricter; the time allowed for debate is limited and amendments must be germane to the bill under consideration (amendments in the Senate generally do not need to be germane).
 If the bill passes, it moves to the floor of the other chamber for a vote.
-Often the House and Senate work on different versions of the same bill concurrently.
+Often the House and Senate work on different versions of a similar bill concurrently.
 If the bills passed by the House and Senate differ, a Conference Committee is formed to negotiate a final product.